autowarefoundation/autoware_tools/planning/planning_debug_tools/README.md

 ros2 run planning_debug_tools perception_reproducer -b <dir-to-bag-files>
 ```

-Instead of publishing predicted objects, you can publish detected/tracked objects by designating `-d` or `-t`, respectively.
+Instead of publishing predicted objects, you can publish tracked objects by designating `-t`.

 The `--pub-route` option enables automatic route generation based on the rosbag data.
 When enabled, the script: